ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/scaling.md

   - One or more resource allocation values aren't in the range.
   - One or more nodes aren't running.
   - Not enough capacity to assign resources.
   - Your service instance is using the fixed pricing plan.
-See [Switching from the fixed pricing plan](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-resources-scaling#pricing-plan-switch).
+See [Converting to the flexible pricing plan](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-resources-scaling#pricing-plan-switch).

 -  The acceptable resource allocation values are as follows: